godotengine/godot-docs/classes/class_tree.rst

 - void **ensure_cursor_is_visible** **(** **)**

-Makes the currently selected item visible.
-This will scroll the tree to make sure the selected item is visible.
+Makes the currently focused cell visible.

+This will scroll the tree if necessary.
+In :ref:`SELECT_ROW<class_Tree_constant_SELECT_ROW>` mode, this will not do horizontal scrolling, as all the cells in the selected row is focused logically.

+**Note:** Despite the name of this method, the focus cursor itself is only visible in :ref:`SELECT_MULTI<class_Tree_constant_SELECT_MULTI>` mode.

 ----